-Advances to suppliers are classified in the statements of financial position as current assets when the expenses related to advances to suppliers are expected to be incurred within one (1) year or the Parent Company's normal operating cycle whichever is longer.
+Advances to suppliers are classified in the consolidated statements of financial position as current assets when the expenses related to advances to suppliers are expected to be incurred within one (1) year or the Group's normal operating cycle whichever is longer.
 Otherwise, advances to suppliers are classified as non-current asset.

-4.07 Property, Plant and Equipment
+4.06 Property and Equipment

-Property, plant and equipment are initially measured at cost.
+Property and equipment are initially measured at cost.
 The cost of an asset consists of its purchase price and costs directly attributable to bringing the asset to its working condition for its intended use.
-Subsequent to initial recognition, property, plant and equipment are carried at cost less accumulated depreciation and accumulated impairment losses.
+Subsequent to initial recognition, property and equipment are carried at cost less accumulated depreciation and accumulated impairment losses.

-Major spare parts and stand-by equipment qualify as property, plant and equipment when the Group expects to use them during more than one period.
-Similarly, if the spare parts and servicing equipment can be used only in connection with an item of property, plant and equipment, they are accounted for as property, plant and equipment.
+Major spare parts and stand-by equipment qualify as property and equipment when the Group expects to use them during more than one period.
+Similarly, if the spare parts and servicing equipment can be used only in connection with an item of property and equipment, they are accounted for as property and equipment.